Different World (Alan Walker song): Background

 The song was written by Swedish Grammis-nominated songwriter Shy Martin, among others including Fredrik Borch Olse, Gunnar Greve, Magnus Bertelsen, James Daniel Njie Eriksen, Kenneth Nilsen, Marcus Arnbekk and Mengzhou Hu.
-It was r eleased alongside an accompanying campaign titled "#CreateADifferentWorld", in which Walker addresses the importance of climate change.
+It was released alongside an accompanying campaign titled "#CreateADifferentWorld", in which Walker addresses the importance of climate change.
 He said "I want to use my voice to raise awareness.
 And that's what this song is about.
 There is still time, together we can create a different world."